AlexLewis10/CV/README.md

 - I'm an active person.
 I've played sport all my life.
 I've ran two marathons and I'm loooking to complete another in September in a PB.
 - Football in all it's forms, watching and playing.
 I'm a Newcastle fan and my european team is Borussia Dortmund.
 - Computer Games; Strategy games including Civilisation V and Total War.
-I've also played a lot of Football Manager   unfotunately
+Unfortunately, I've also played a lot of Football Manager.
 - Photography; I brought a DSLR a few years ago and it has definitely enhanced my enjoyment when I travel as I consciously look at where I am.